ARTICLE

-Generating Random Number and String in C#
+How to Generate a Random Number and Random String in C#?

-The following code returns a random number:
+The following code returns a random number.

 int num = random.Next();